siddhi492/PharmacyManagementSystem/README.md

-# 💊 Pharmacy Drug Management System
+# 💊 Pharmacy Management System

 A simple, robust web-based application for managing pharmacy operations including medicines, users, orders, and sales.
 This Java-based project is built using Spring MVC, JSP/Servlets, and MySQL, following the MVC architecture pattern.